paulinewee/voca/readme/README.md

 * (1 - 6 points) Use a **client-side** JavaScript library or module that we did not cover in class (not including any from other requirements)

   * I will use sockets to implement the multiplayer portion of the website
-  * I want to make a version of the game where you can play using the p5.js ML Posenet (so that instead of clicking to make your choice, you wave your hand and your camera registers its position)
-    * I've played around with this before and it might be doable, but I will see whether time permits for it to happen

   If any of the points listed above do not work out, I will substitute with:
 * (5 points) Integrate user authentication